andrerolfs/andrerolfs.github.io/dailynoise.md

 # daily noise - My Blog

-Here I share my experiences about small problems where I have found solutions working for me.
+Here I share my experiences about small problems for which I have found solutions working for me.

 {% include_relative 20180721_Theme_And_Menu_On_GitHub_Pages.md %}